mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 In this post, I'm going to give a brief overview on using neural networks to learn the solutions of differential equations directly.
+I'll start by introducing the relatively general notation typically used in this application.
-I'll also try to provide a roadmap of the literature on this subject, which is a little fragmented.
+Throughout the post, I'll also try to provide a roadmap of the literature on this subject, which is a little fragmented.

-# Partial differential equation problems
+# General partial differential equation problems

 Let's start with an example.
 One of the simplest boundary value problems of interest is given by the two-dimensional Laplace equation,